 Attendance and classroom participation are essential for the successful completion of this course.
 Feel free to ask questions or express concerns outside of the class structure.
 However remember that if you have questions, others may have similar concerns so please ask or post to the discussion board when applicable.
 Asking questions will help facilitate your learning and often stimulate discussion.
-There is no opportunity for making up missed work without score deductions.
+Unless the instructor is contacted by the student in advance of the deadline, there is no opportunity for making up missed/late work without score deductions.